-In this paper, we tackle the selective label problem by exploiting the fact that in many applications the historical decisions were made by multiple decision-makers.
-In particular, the decision-makers are heterogenous in that they have different decision rules and may make different decision to the same unit.
-Moreover, the decision-makers face similar pools of subjects so that each subject can be virtually considered as randomly assigned to one decision-maker.
-This structure provides opportunities to overcome the selective label problem, since an unlabelled subject could have otherwise been assigned to a different decision-maker and been labeled.
-For example, judicial decisions are often made by multiple judges.
-They may have different degrees of leniency in releasing the same defendant.
-This heterogeneous decision-maker structure has been also used in the existing literature to handle selection bias \citep[e.g., ][]{lakkaraju2017selective,kleinberg2018human,rambachan2021identifying,arnold2022measuring}.
+Our paper addresses the selective label problem by leveraging the heterogeneity of decision-making processes in many real-world applications.
+Specifically, we consider settings where decisions are made by multiple decision-makers with distinct decision rules, potentially leading to different outcomes for the same subject.
+Furthermore, since decision-makers often evaluate similar pools of subjects, each subject can be viewed as being quasi-randomly assigned to a specific decision-maker.
+This structure offers a way to mitigate the selective label problem: \textbf{a subject who remains unlabeled under one decision-maker might have been labeled if assigned to another}.
+For instance, judicial decisions are typically made by different judges who vary in their leniency when deciding whether to release the same defendant.
+The heterogeneous decision-maker framework has also been explored in prior research to address selection bias in model evaluation \citep[e.g., ][]{lakkaraju2017selective,kleinberg2018human,rambachan2021identifying,arnold2022measuring}.

-To harness the decision-maker heterogeneity, we view the decision-maker assignment as an \emph{instrumental variable} (IV) for the historical decision subject to selection bias.
-We thoroughly study the evaluation of machine learning prediction algorithms from an identification perspective (see \Cref{sec:identification_analysis_with_instrumental_variable}).
-We provide a sufficient condition for the prediction risk of an algorithm over the full population to be uniquely identified (i.e., point-identified) from the observed data.
-We show that the sufficient condition is very strong and the full-population prediction risk may often be unidentifiable.
-Thus we alternatively provide tight bounds on the full-population prediction risk under a mild condition.
-This lack of identification highlights intrinsic ambiguity in algorithm evaluation with selective labels, explaining why the heuristic single-valued point evaluation estimators in \cite{lakkaraju2017selective,kleinberg2018human} tend to be biased (see \Cref{sub:comparisons_with_existing_works}).

-We further develop an algorithm to learn a prediction rule from data (see \Cref{sec:counterfactual_learning_framework}).
-This complements the existing selective label literature that mostly focuses on the robust evaluation of machine learning models \citep[e.g., ][among others reviewd in \Cref{sub:related_work}]{lakkaraju2017selective,kleinberg2018human}, but the models are often directly trained on biased labeled data to begin with.
-In this paper, we seek robustness not only in evaluation but also in the model training.
-Our proposed learning algorithm builds on our our identification results and apply both when the full-population prediction risk is point-identified and when it is only partially identified.
-It is based on a unified weighted classification procedure that can be efficiently implemented via standard machine learning packages.
-We demonstrate the performance of our proposed algorithm in \Cref{sec:numeric_experiments} and theoretically bound its generalization error in \Cref{sec:generalization_error_bounds}.